-Begin with your personal details – you do not need to put your entire address, or date of birth.
-Your CV is the chance to put down all your experience skills and highlight the great enthusiasm and knowledge you have for the industry.
+Your CV is the chance to put down all your experience and skills and highlight the great enthusiasm and knowledge you have for the industry.

 Then follow with a brief personal statement – Remember some of the notes you took earlier about what companies are looking for.
 Compare your strengths and highlight them with bullet points.

-Everything you have done whether it be babysitting your neighbour’s child, having a Saturday job at your local shoe shop.
-Everything counts.
+Everything you have done whether it be babysitting your neighbour’s child, having a Saturday job at your local shoe shop, everything counts.
 All work will highlight your skills and strengths.
-All jobs take some form of organising, managing time, communicating with customers.
-Have a good think about what traits you were exhibiting whilst carry out your experience.
+All jobs take some form of organising, managing time, and communication skills.
+Have a good think about what traits you were displaying whilst carrying out your Saturday job.

-Training courses – Highlight training courses you may have attended, whether it was in house or official accredited course.
+Training courses – Highlight training courses you may have attended, whether it was an in-house, online, or official accredited course.
 The more knowledge you express the better.